feathersui/feathersui-starling/documentation/help/markdown/drawers.md

 drawers.leftDrawerToggleEventType = "showMenu";
 ```

-In production code, you probably want to make the `“showMenu”` event type into a constant somewhere that various classes can access it.
+In production code, you probably want to make the `"showMenu"` event type into a constant somewhere that various classes can access it.

 Now, when you press the new menu button in the `StartScreen` header, the left drawer will open.

 ## Docking Drawers

-If you would prefer that a drawer is open all of the time, you can “dock” it.
+If you would prefer that a drawer is open all of the time, you can "dock" it.
 When a drawer is docked, it cannot be closed.
 Think of it like a permanent side bar, rather than a menu that you can show and hide.
 Let's dock the drawer:

 ``` code
 drawers.leftDrawerDockMode = Drawers.DOCK_MODE_BOTH;